Karandash8/make-argocd-fly/README.md

 ## Benefits
 - Application resources are generated automatically
 - Easier to grasp end manifests
-- Shared variables between applications
 - Use `include` or `include_raw` in templates to render content of an external file
+- Shared global variables between applications/environments
-- Use per environment `vars` block to override global variables
+- Per environment variables to override global variables

 ## Configuration
 ### config.yml